AhsenBaig-boilerplate/.NetGitHubActions/Example_3.5.md

         with:
           name: MyLibrary1-Release-Symbols
           path: src/MyLibrary1/bin/Release/MyLibrary1.pdb
-    - name: Publish to GitHub Packages
+    - name: Publish to GitHub Packages - Debug - MyLibrary1
       uses: actions/upload-artifact@v2
       with:
         # Name the artifact based on the project name and configuration